owulveryck/blog/content/post/from-cli-to-microservice.md

 ~ 1
 ```

-_about the output_: I have been a little bit optimistic about the stdout and stderr.
+_about the output_: I have been a little optimistic about the stdout and stderr.
 Actually, to make it work, the best option would be to implement a custom `UI` (it should not be difficult because [`Ui is also an interface`](https://godoc.org/github.com/mitchellh/cli#Ui)).
 I will try an implementation as soon as I will have enough time to do so.
 But for now, I have reached my first goal, and this post is long enough :)